Our guide has helpful advice to winterize your home while keeping allergy and asthma symptoms to a minimum.

 In the Gutter

 Foss recommends doing a visual inspection, and either cleaning gutters out yourself or hiring a professional company.
 This is especially important at the end of the fall if you live near tall trees.
-If there are damaged sections, repair or replace them without delay.
+If there are damaged gutter sections, repair or replace them without delay.

 “Make sure the gutters are connected, because that may not be a safe assumption,” says Foss, who adds the goal is to keep water as far away from the house as possible.
 “Make sure your downspouts are pushing water away from your foundation.
 You’re looking for at least two feet away, and if it can get farther, go farther.”

-They occur when heat from inside the home travels up into the attic and warms the roof, which causes the snow and ice to melt.
+Ice dams occur when heat from inside the home travels up into the attic and warms the roof, which causes the snow and ice to melt.
 That water then trickles down to the edge of the roof, where it hits the gutters and refreezes.

 There are systems you can install to melt the ice, but Foss says an ounce of prevention is worth a pound of cure.
 Hire an insulation expert to seal any air leaks in your attic and increase insulation as needed.
 It’s a win-win because less heat escapes, which reduces the risk of ice dams, and your home will be warmer and dryer.
 You’ll see the benefits on your energy bill, too.